How would I know if the ignition element is faulty?

 Anthony

-Last Update 3 years ago
+Last Update 3 months ago

 If your ignition element is working correctly, it should be very hot and glowing orange during the ignition cycle.
 It can however, be difficult to see this without removing the burnpot.
 In order to check, you can do the following very carefully: